 All manuscripts begin with an untitled introduction, which should include a rationale that supports the significance and/or clarifies how the manuscript contributes to the field of school counseling.
 It may consist of a statement of the major questions or issues addressed and their importance.
 This is followed by a brief review of the pertinent literature and a statement regarding how the current article addresses questions and ambiguities that the literature has not answered.

-References found in the body of the manuscript should follow APA guidelines.
+All citations found in the body of the manuscript should follow APA guidelines.
 Some examples follow; underlines represent examples and would not be used in an actual manuscript.
 References cited at the end of a sentence use the author-date method of citation, inserting the author’s surname and year of publication (Jackson, 2001).
 Authors should use “and” when there are two or more authors cited within a sentence, according to Anderson and Wilson (2009); however, authors should use an ampersand (&) for parenthetical citations in text (Anderson & Wilson, 2009).
 If a work has more than two but fewer than six authors, cite all authors the first time the reference occurs; in subsequent citations list only the surname of the first author followed by et al. and the date.
 If a work has more than six authors, cite only the first author’s surname followed by et al. for all citations.
 For more reference information, refer to the APA Publication Manual.

 Figures & Tables